 Christine Amer Mayer

-Christine Amer Mayer was named president of GAR Foundation in 2012.
-An Akron native, she practiced commercial litigation and business law for eight years with Buckingham, Doolittle & Burroughs before joining the foundation in 2001 as program officer.
+Christine Amer Mayer is president of GAR Foundation.
+Mayer guides the foundation’s strategic direction and annual grantmaking.
+An Akron native, Mayer practiced commercial litigation and business law for eight years with Buckingham, Doolittle & Burroughs in its Columbus, Cleveland, and Akron offices.
+She joined GAR Foundation as a program officer and was named president of the Foundation in 2012.